mosaia-development/mosaia-node-sdk/README.md

 - **TypeScript**: Full type safety with comprehensive type definitions
 - **Clean Codebase**: No generated JavaScript files in source directories
-- **Comprehensive Testing**: 503 tests with full coverage for all API endpoints
+- **Comprehensive Testing**: 499 tests with full coverage for all API endpoints
 - **Linting**: ESLint configuration for code consistency
 - **Documentation**: JSDoc comments for all public APIs
+- **Zero Dependencies**: Lightweight SDK with no production dependencies
+- **Modern HTTP Client**: Uses native fetch API for better performance

 ### Build Process